 Ausfahrt: literally ‘to drive off’.
 What

-to exit (for cars).
+it means: to exit (for cars).
 Why I like it: because

 it’s fun to say!
 Do you know what “entrance” is?
 Einfahrt! bahaha.